malike/malike.github.io/_posts/2022-04-20-Obersevability-Stack-with-Grafana-Loki-And-Tempo.md

 Observability is a close cousin of monitoring, but it's actually different.
 Monitoring can be considered as a subset of observability.
 Whereas monitoring focuses on predefined metrics, logs and traces, observability focuses on the predefined and the undefined.
-Of course, because one can not tell what will need tp be debugged tomorrow.
+Of course, because one can not tell what will need to be debugged tomorrow.
 I am guessing, otherwise it will probably be fixed today.

 There are three main telemetry types considered to build observability.